Lymah123/100-days-of-code/daily-journal.md

 Based on the resources I am using and the roadmap I created for learning this programming language, I can say I have been able to cover the basics of the Go programming language.
 The rest of my learning will be project-based.
 - Next thing, I will work on 3 projects for now on GO, which are, basic, medium and advance.
 - The weekend(Sat & Sun) for leetcode, however I will also research on the project to work on this weekend and start with by Mon.

+  Day 48: 11/01/24

+  - I solved "remove element" problem on leetcode.
+  - I wrote and published a blog post on my 2024 review.